Sohrab-Samadi/GDSII-mask-layout-using-MATLAB/README.md

 Only the **left-hand side of the chip is explicitly defined** in the layout code.
 All waveguides, tapers, bends, and grating couplers are first constructed for the left side.

-The corresponding **right-hand side structures are generated automatically by mirroring** the left-side geometry using dedicated coordinate-mirroring functions. the **mirror_arc_coords** function is for mirroring the arcs, and **mirror_coords** function is for mirroring polygons.
+The corresponding **right-hand side structures are generated automatically by mirroring** the left-side geometry using dedicated coordinate-mirroring functions. the **mirror_arc_coords** function is for mirroring the arcs, and **mirror_coords** function is for mirroring the polygons.